 Content strategies should include your company’s mission statement, goals, target audience personas, keyword research, competitor analysis, and a strategic roadmap for goal achievement.
 That roadmap should include a budget for creating and distributing content, content goals, a timeline for reviewing and auditing, content types, and an editorial calendar.

 How do you manage an editorial calendar?

 Managing an editorial calendar starts with finding the right tool.
-For example, you can use Excel or Google Sheets to keep everything organized or – if you want to keep everything connected to your email – you can also use Google or Outlook calendars.
-You can extend these management strategies to tools like Asana and Trello, which allow you to create separate cards for each piece of content and assign someone to complete them.
+For example, you can use Excel or Google Sheets to keep everything organized.
+Or, if you want to keep everything connected to your email, you can also use Google or Outlook calendars.
+Similarly, you can extend these management strategies to tools like Asana and Trello.
+They allow you to create separate cards for each piece of content and assign someone to complete them.

 What should an editorial calendar include?

 Your editorial calendar should include essential elements, including the content you’re producing according to your content strategy, the team members responsible for creating and publishing, deadlines, and the channels you plan to use for distribution.
 Consistently update your calendar with important dates, themes, topics, and posting cadence.